Health and safety

 Food safety and hygiene

-Anyone setting up a new food business, including day care and childminders, must register with us at least 28 days before they intend to start trading.
+Anyone setting up a new food business, including day care and childminders, must register a food business with us at least 28 days before they intend to start trading.
 Registration is free and it can't be refused, but it is an offence not to register your food business.

 You can have a food safety inspection after being registered as a food business.
 This will be carried out by us.
 If your childminder business does need an inspection, a food safety officer will contact you to arrange a suitable time to visit.